csc-training/esiwace-summerschool-2024/B1/L1/docs/Classical_NWP.md

 # Numerical Stability
 - Consider what would happen if we reduced the grid size by a factor of 5 (e.g. from 50 to 10 km) without changing the time step
 - In the original coarse grid, an air parcel might move from one grid box to the next in the timestep (dt) e.g. move 50 km
-- In the “new” high 10 km grid, the air parcel will have still moved 50 km but this is now 5 grid boxes
+- In the “new” high rsolution 10 km grid, the air parcel will have still moved 50 km but this is now 5 grid boxes
 - Now the finite difference approach to compute the gradient is inappropriate – it is the gradient across the whole path that is appropriate

 # The Courant, Friedrichs and Lewy (CFL) condition